krrakash/price_predictor/README.md

 - Allow users to set price alerts for specific thresholds.
 - Fetch historical hourly price data for the last 24 hours.
 - Calculate swap rates for Ethereum to Bitcoin, including fees.
+-
+### 🛠 Setup Functionality

+<span style="color: red;">When the project is run for the first time, it will automatically fetch the last 24 hours of prices for both Ethereum and Polygon at 60-minute intervals.
+This ensures the database is populated with historical data immediately.</span>

 ### 🔄 Automated Tasks

 - **Fetch and Save Prices:** Automatically fetches Ethereum and Polygon prices at regular intervals.
 - **Price Increase Alerts:** Sends email notifications if a cryptocurrency's price rises significantly.

 ### 📡 API Endpoints
-## 🛠 Setup Functionality

-When the project is run for the first time, it will automatically fetch the last 24 hours of prices for both Ethereum and Polygon at 60-minute intervals.
-This ensures the database is populated with historical data immediately.

 #### 1. **Set Price Alert**